Pyramids of Giza History | Construction, Timeline & More

 Surrounding the three pyramids are many flat-topped funerary structures called mastabas.
 They were used for the burials of lesser relatives or officials of the kings and were arranged along streets and avenues.
 These were built between 2575–2465 BC.
 You can also see tombs belonging to the workers who spent up to 85 years to complete building the three pyramids and the rest of the Giza complex.

-Pyramids of Giza Timeline
+Pyramids of Giza timeline

 • c.
 2510 BC: Pyramid of Menkaure is built at Giza.